jamespym/gic-tha/README.md

 ## System design
 ![System Architecture Diagram](rag_diagram.png)
 **Ingestion**.
 PyMuPDF extracts per-span font size and bold flags, which are sufficient to detect headings typographically.
 Header/footer zones and footnote-size text are filtered.
 Tables are detected via PyMuPDF's `find_tables()` and kept as atomic text blocks, preventing table header cells from being misread as section headings.
 Each chunk carries section, page_start, and page_end through to the final answer.
-These typographic heuristics can be tuned in config.py and are representative of most single column documents.
+These typographic heuristics can be tuned in config.py and generalize to most single-column documents.
 500-token chunks with 100-token overlap was chosen as a default for documents where context preservation across chunks matters.

 **Indexing**.
-BAAI bge-small-en-v1.5 was used as the embedding model as it is fast, free, and is fully local for IP leakage concerns.
+BAAI/bge-small-en-v1. was used as the embedding model as it is fast, free, and is fully local for IP leakage concerns.
 In production, this can be swapped for Azure OpenAI.
 FAISS and BM25 were chosen as they complement each others' weaknesses and are the industry standards for semantic and syntactic search.
 Section and pages are prepended at embedding time for FAISS, but no prepend for BM25 to avoid polluting keyword matching.